Finding the Best Places to Retire Since 2006!

 Is California Considered Tax Friendly for Retirement?
 No

-Notes: Santa Barbara has an educated population, and its two hospitals are award-winning.
-The city is racially diverse and has grown by 7% within the last decade or two.
+Notes: The two hospitals are award-winning.
+The city has maintained its population during the last decade.
 Some people say that Santa Barbara is overrated and not worth the price.
-Most people, though, love this place.
+Most people, though, love it.
+Home prices have decreased 3% since last year.

 Recommended as a Retirement Spot?
 Yes